MissLostCodes/Scratch_ML/README.md

-# Implementing Machine Learning Algorithms From scratch
+# Implementing Machine Learning Algorithms and Techniques From scratch